Lake Erie Wetlands Wildlife

 Dr. Davy’s PhD thesis at the University of Toronto investigated the conservation genetics of turtles in Ontario and the genetic effects of population fragmentation on threatened and endangered turtle species.
 In 2013, Dr. Davy was awarded the prestigious Liber Ero fellowship, supporting her exploration of gene flow and disease susceptibility of Canadian Bats.

-Dr. Davy is now a Wildlife Research Scientist for Species at Risk with the Ontario Ministry of Natural Resources and Forestry and we continue to work together with her on this project.
+Dr. Davy is now a Wildlife Research Scientist for Species at Risk with the Ontario Ministry of Natural Resources and Forestry.

 - The K. M. Hunter Charitable Foundation